R007U23R/CalculatorApp/README.md

 > [!IMPORTANT]
-> This lab teaches you to build a complete, polished application - not just functional code.
+> This lab teaches how to build a complete, polished application - not just functional code.
 The emphasis on proper naming, separate logic class, and resource files shows your professor is preparing you for professional development where code quality, maintainability, and user experience matter as much as functionality.